tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

   **Potential Answer:** A buy now at market price feature.

-* Are there any other events that you think this contract could benefit from having?
+* Are there any other events that this contract could benefit from having?

   **Answer:** An event that is emitted when the auction opens.